collapsed-stacks/startups/questions/3506/public-liability-and-insurance-for-software-startup.md

 - tagged: `software`, `united-kingdom`, `insurance`, `liability-insurance`
 - score: 1

-<p>Would a startup selling software as a service require public liability / other related insurance? </p>
+Would a startup selling software as a service require public liability / other related insurance?

-<p>For example, if server outages made the service unavailable and a customer decided to sue for loss of earnings, would the company be liable?
-If so, would public liability insurance cover this?</p>
+For example, if server outages made the service unavailable and a customer decided to sue for loss of earnings, would the company be liable?
+If so, would public liability insurance cover this?

-<p>Is there any form of liability insurance for this type of scenario?</p>
+Is there any form of liability insurance for this type of scenario?

 ## Answer 3508